 We’re going to look at how to use Genie Plus.
 Then, we’ll go over our family’s experiences using the feature during our most recent Walt Disney World vacation.
 Next, we’ll go over whether or not Genie Plus is worth it.
 And finally, we’ll discuss some tips to use if you aren’t going to buy Genie Plus!

 (Please note that we are only talking here about Genie Plus at Walt Disney World in Orlando, Florida.
-While Genie Plus is also coming to Disneyland, a release date for the California parks has not yet been announced.)
+While Genie Plus is also available at Disneyland, our discussion focuses on the Disney World version.)

 How to Use Genie Plus